 What’s an average wedding budget?

 There are so many factors to consider when determining your wedding budget – style, venue, location, guest count.

 One of the first steps in our planning process is to create a personalized and realistic budget for our couples.
-While we work with all types of budgets, most of our clients spend anywhere between 40K to 100K on their wedding, for approximately 100 to 150 guests.
+While we work with all types of budgets, most of our clients spend anywhere between 45K to 100K on their wedding, for approximately 100 to 150 guests.